Skip to the main content.

 4.7.23-blog

 We have to be careful, though, not to think that our work is done by simply aligning to standards.
 While they describe interfaces of libraries that applications can link into to use operating system services, these interfaces only include descriptions for software that can run in the user application space.
 The standards lack descriptions of expected behavior and side effects that can inform real-time and hazard analysis.
-They do not account for the system information that's needed to build, integrate, and configure a comprehensive system to behave correctly.
+They do not account for the system information needed to build, integrate, and configure a comprehensive system to behave correctly.
 They also do not cover software components that reside in the operating system itself, such as drivers and health monitors.

 1. LynxSecure which enables architects to partition resources and allocate components as individual virtual machines, and